CultBeauty/github-webhookd/README.md

 ```
 docker run --rm --name github-webhookd -v /my/config:/opt/config github-webhookd:0.7.0 start --config=/my/config/config.json
 ```
-In above command, replace paths to your configuration file.
+In the above command, replace paths to your configuration file.

 ## Setup Webhook in GitHub
 Go to your repository *Settings* and choose *Webhooks* from the left menu.